Multi-Sample Plotting

 <11 | Aromatic |

-This data can also indicate data entry issues or measurment errors for the density, molecular weight and compositional measurements.
+This data can also indicate data entry issues or measurement errors for the density, molecular weight and compositional measurements.

 Property versus Depth